lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/rosace/graph_generation/README.md

 ### Graph Generation.
-This graph compares using checkpoint and restores, to no retries only including failures.
+This graph compares using checkpoint and restores, to no re-executions only including failures.

 1. Running the `RosaceFailureWithRetry.lf` will create `altitudeRetry.data` and `airspeedRetry.data`.